Welcome to the San Francisco Bay Area Chapter of EAPA

 Benefits Specialists

 The San Francisco Bay Area EAPA chapter meetings are held the second Tuesday of the month (there is no meeting in August).
 Each training provides a minimum 1.5 continuing education units (CEU's) from the California Board of Behavioral Sciences (BBS) and/or 1.5 professional development hours (PDH's).
-The cost to attend an in-person meeting is $30.00 for EAPA members, $40.00 for non-members.
-Please, cash or check only.
-For Zoom meetings, there is no cost.

-Location: Virtual
+Location:

-Click here to register
+Click here to register:

 Description: